Section 127 plans: The ultimate primer

 How long it takes to set up a Section 127 plan depends entirely on you.
 The hardest part about creating a Section 127 plan is figuring out how much to budget and what terms are right for your company’s plan.
 But once your company has figured out the benefit amount(s) and eligibility criteria, a written 127 plan can be set up quickly.
 Highway Benefits can help you set one up in less than a day.

-How can companies create a Section 127 plan?
+Where can companies find a sample Section 127 plan?

-Companies that want to set up an Educational Assistance benefit under a Section 127 plan, including student loan repayment benefits, should chat with an expert on the options available to them.
+Companies that want to set up an Educational Assistance benefit under a Section 127 plan, including student loan repayment benefits, can download our free 127 Plan Template workbook, to start designing their educational assistance benefit.
+The workbook also includes a link to a free sample 127 plan starter template.

 The Highway Team